Shadorain/Shadocal/README.md

   - This adds uneeded complexity depending on how the Authentication is done.
 - [ ] Potentially ship binary builds for Linux, Mac, and Windows.
   - This is quite a tedius and fallible process, so I will push this off unless it gains alot of traction.
+- [ ] Graphical User Interface (depends on above)
+  - This could be quite a pain and would definitely need shipping of executables
+  - Also multi platform support isn't the easiest with this so can see how needed it is